A debt consolidation loan is a personal loan you take out to repay a number of smaller loans (such as unsecured loans, credit cards, store cards etc.)

-This could only make sense if you can financially afford to do so, and you have a set priority to clear all of your small debts once and for all.
+However, this would make sense if you can financially afford to do so, and you have a set priority to clear all of your small debts once and for all.
 For example, if you are planning to buy a house very soon and want to clear all of your small debts before you apply for your mortgage.
 We discuss this in more detail later.

 Easier to manage one loan

-With a debt consolidation loan, you will end up having one new repayment to focus on, rather than a number of them.
+With a debt consolidation loan, you will have one new repayment to focus on, rather than a number of them.
 This will make it much easier for you to budget, as you won’t have to make separate repayments on different days to different lenders.

 Even though you may have direct debits in place, having the money in your account to cover the numerous payments when they are due can be tricky.

 Ultimately if one of your direct debits doesn’t go through, you then can be up for late payment fees and possible penalty interest so by having just one repayment to come out should make it much easier to manage your finances.

 Less chance of dishonour fees and impact on your credit report

 This goes hand in hand with easier to manage.
 By having a number of smaller loans that have different repayment due dates, it can mean it’s potentially more likely you can get caught out without enough money to cover the repayments throughout the entire month.

 Not only does this mean you could be charged dishonour fees and penalty interest, but it affects your credit rating which will impact how lenders look at you when you apply for another loan in the future.

 Get on track to save for a home